Wall-crossing from Lagrangian Cobordisms: Examples: wall-crossings and mutations

 For purposes of exposition, we will assume for the remainder of this discussion that we can work safely with complex coefficients and avoid convergence issues.
-Furthermore, we make the following ``wishful'' identification of bounding cochains as local systems on Lagrangians. \begin{assumption} The following Lagrangian branes are isomorphic as objects of the Fukaya category with complex coefficients.
+Consider the identification between bounding cochains and local systems:

-\end{assumption} A short justification for this assumption was provided in \cite[Lemma 4.1]{auroux2009special} when the chain model for the open Gromov-Witten invariants is the de Rham complex.
-More generally, \cite{fukaya2010cyclic} constructs a version of Lagrangian Floer theory based on the de Rham complex for which this holds.
-The comparison of the $A_\infty$ structure between the Morse complex and de Rham complex is non-trivial and explicitly described in \cite{kontsevich2001homological}.
-A proof of \cref{def:wishful} would combine these two techniques, however we are content to take the relation between bounding cochains and local systems in the pearly-model as a given.
+When the underlying chain model for the Lagrangian is the de Rham complex, this identification is known: we first learned of this in \cite[Lemma 4.1]{auroux2009special} and \cite{fukaya2010cyclic} constructs a version of Lagrangian Floer theory based on the de Rham complex for which this holds.
+We will assume that the same identification holds in the pearly model. \begin{assumption} The identification given in \cref{eq:wishful} holds for the pearly model. \end{assumption} To justify the appearance of the exponential in the pearly-model, one needs to compute the equivalence between the flow-tree model for Morse theory and the de Rham model; an equivalence between these two chain models is exhibited in \cite{kontsevich2001homological}.